mpasternak/pdf-table-extractor/docs/installation.rst

 .. code-block:: console

     $ pip install pdf_table_extractor
+    $ # to install with XLS file support
+    $ pip install pdf_table_extractor[xls]

 This is the preferred method to install PDF Table Extractor, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.